What is a Through Axle? Types and How to Choose

 In the case of a top-route front derailleur, the shift wire goes through the top tube as well as the rear brake, so it can be the furthest from the ground, which provides protection against mud.

-In MTB and cyclo-cross bikes, there is a high possibility of mud from the ground, and if the shift wire is close to the ground, there is a possibility that the mud will clog the shift wire and prevent it from shifting gears.
+In MTB and cyclo-hybrid bikes, there is a high possibility of mud from the ground, and if the shift wire is close to the ground, there is a possibility that the mud will clog the shift wire and prevent it from shifting gears.

-However, today’s MTB and cyclocross bikes have more and more interior frames, so even with a lower pull, the shift wire is less affected by mud, etc. Therefore, a lower pull is increasingly being adopted.
+However, today’s MTB and cyclohybrid bikes have more and more interior frames, so even with a lower pull, the shift wire is less affected by mud, etc. Therefore, a lower pull is increasingly being adopted.

 The front derailleur “down-route” refers to the type of shifting that is done by pulling the shift wire that comes through from below.